About the Department

 station 1

-Emergency Medical Service
+Emergency Medical Services

 All engines, ladders, and command vehicles are equipped with defibrillators, epi-pens, trauma, and specialized medical equipment.
 Each member's emergency medical certifications are kept current as required by law.
 As in the past, the Fire Department is looking forward to continued success in providing the highest quality medical services to our community.

-Fire personnel provided CPR training to citizens in both the public and private sector to accomplish the spread of this life saving technology.
-The Department is continuing to accomplish the spread of this life saving technology.
-The Department is continuing to provide CPR/Defibrillator certification to other town employees and to the general public.
-The Fire Rescue Department under the direction of the Board of Selectman distribute defibrillators into many town operated buildings and vehicles.
+Fire personnel provide CPR training to citizens in both the public and private sector to accomplish the spread of this life saving technology., as well as providing CPR/Defibrillator certification to town employees and the general public.

 Fire Prevention